elviskasonlin/LLM-System-Prompts/README.md

 <details>
 <summary>humanizer/humanizer_*.md</summary>

-This file is a derivative of blader/humanizer
+This file is a derivative of blader/humanizer.
+Original license below:
 ---
 MIT License